j7k6/docs.j7k6.org/_posts/2017-10-25-raspberry-pi-pxe-server.md

    ```

 ## Optional: Boot from NFS share
 This configuration downloads the whole Kali live-system via TFTP, which is incredibly slow.
-To speed up the boot process, it can be access via NFS instead of the anachronistic TFTP protocol.
+To speed up the boot process, it can be accessed via NFS instead of the anachronistic TFTP protocol.
 Follow those steps to boot from an NFS share:

 1. Install packages: